oppia/oppia-web-developer-docs/Codebase-Analysis.md

-# Understanding what a function arg means(for code without documentation):
+## Understanding what a function arg means

-**If you face the trouble of not understanding what any argument in a function means, when you're** **trying to document the function, follow these guidelines for figuring it out.**
+_If you're not sure what any argument in a function means, the following guidelines may help you figure it out._

-First and foremost, check whether the arg name is decipherable.
-A lot of information about the arg can usually be obtained, by just reading the name.
+First, check whether the arg name is decipherable.
+A lot of information about the arg can often be obtained by just reading the name.
 For example, if there is an arg named 'exploration_dicts', you can reasonably establish that this arg is a list of dictionary representations of the 'Exploration' object.

-If you're at this step, the function name probably did not offer all the information required.
-Now, a reasonable step to perform would be to figure out how this arg is initialised when the function is called.
+If that didn't work, another thing you could try would be to figure out how this arg is initialised when the function is called.
 For example, assume a function:

 ```
 def func(some_arg):
     return some_arg.some_field
 ```

 This doesn't make a lot of sense at first glance since it doesn't offer any information about the arg.
-But, if you search the file for where this function has been called,
+But, if you search the file for where this function has been called:

 ```
 some_arg = SomeObject(some_field, some_field2)
 func(some_arg)
 ```

-Now, we know that the arg to this function in this case is an object of type 'SomeObject'.
-So, we could traverse up to the function call to decipher the meaning of the arg.
+this tells us that the arg to this function in this case is an object of type 'SomeObject'.
+This, and other contextual clues, can help us decipher the meaning of the argument.

-PS: In some cases, the function might be called from a different file completely, so it would make sense to 'grep' through the codebase to find out instances of function call.
+Note that, in some cases, the function might be called from a different file entirely, so it would also be a good idea to 'grep' through the codebase to find out where the function is being called from.
+You can do this by `grep "thing-to-grep" . -r --exclude-dir=third_party --exclude_dir=build --exclude-dir=backend_prod_files` (replace "thing-to-grep" with the phrase that you want to search for).

 ***

-**Now, let's go through a full example of analyzing a function for the meaning of its' args.**
+**Now, let's go through a full example of analyzing a function for the meaning of its args.**

 There is a function defined in scripts/custom_lint_checks.py: